OctopusDeploy/blog/blog/2017-02/iis-powershell.md

 This post covers:

 - The `applicationHost.config` file and how IIS configuration works
-- The new IISAdministration PowerShell module introduced in Windows Server 2016/Windows 10
+- The new `IISAdministration` PowerShell module introduced in Windows Server 2016/Windows 10
-- The older WebAdministration PowerShell module used since Windows 2008
+- The older `WebAdministration` PowerShell module used since Windows 2008
 - What we've learned from millions of real-world deployments using the PowerShell IIS modules
-- Lots and lots of practical examples, tested on different OS's
+- Lots and lots of practical examples, tested on all Windows Server OS's from 2008 to 2016 & Nano Server

 ​The source for all of these examples lives in a [GitHub repository](https://github.com/OctopusDeploy/PowerShell-IIS-Examples), and we run the examples automatically against test machines running each of the different Windows Server OS's, so I'm fairly confident that they work.
-Of course, if you run into any trouble, post an issue to the GitHub repository's issue list - or send us a pull request! :smile:
+Of course, if you run into any trouble, post an issue to the GitHub repository's issue list - or send us a pull request! ​:smile:​

-The operating systems we test against are:

-- Windows Server 2008
-- Windows Server 2008 R2
-- Windows Server 2012
-- Windows Server 2012 R2
-- Windows Server 2016

-We also cover Windows Nano Server 2016 in the article, and the examples for the IISAdministration module should work on Nano Server.
+!toc

 ## How IIS Configuration is stored